Skip to content

 #How much does Vizio TV backlight repair cost?

 Backlight strip replacement typically runs $150–$300 at a local repair shop, depending on screen size and labor rates.
 The parts themselves (LED strips) cost $20–$50 on Amazon.
-DIY is possible but risky: the panel can crack during disassembly, which turns a $50 repair into a write-off.
+DIY is possible but carries real risk: the panel can crack during disassembly, which turns a $50 repair into a write-off.
+I’d recommend getting one shop quote before attempting DIY on any panel larger than 50 inches.

 #Does Vizio’s warranty cover LED backlight failure?